|Title ID||1645||Collection ID||200|

 |Copyright & Access||Copyright restrictions apply, contact Screen Archive South East for details|

-This part fiction, part non-fiction, film with commentary and voice-overs explores Sheephatch Camp School in Tilford near Farnham.
+This a part dramatised fiction, part non-fiction, film with commentary and voice-overs explores Sheephatch Camp School in Tilford near Farnham.
 It provides a record of the teenage schoolchildren taking advantage of the educational and boarding facilities on offer at the rural institution.

 The films opens with a shot of three teenagers running along a street in an industrial town.
 Once inside his house, one of the children implores his mother to let him go to camp school.
 A long shot of the Houses of Parliament is followed by exterior shots of the buildings and facilities at Sheephatch Camp School.
 The indoor classrooms are empty - outdoors, the students examine history and geography in the countryside setting.
 In addition, the girls undertake lessons in domestic science whilst the boys develop their woodwork skills.

 Sporting activities include football, netball and swimming - the children sustain their energy levels by eating healthy, nutritious food.
 The fresh food is grown on the school allotments by the Young Farmers' Club and reaches the dinner plates via a number of labour-saving devices including an automated bread and butter machine.
 An elderly man shovels coal into the boiler and a nurse supervises an all-but-empty sick bay.
 Leisure pursuits range from reading to ballroom dancing and to watching a film.
 Before retiring to their dormitories, the students wash in the communal bathrooms.

 The film closes with a summary of the teaching and learning activities by the headmaster.